 Six to eight faculty members participate in this collaborative experience each year as faculty fellows, offering the Royce Fellows support and guidance, hosting events, and facilitating discussion.
 Bringing together outstanding Brown students, faculty, and program alumni in a vibrant intellectual community, the Royce Fellowship Program strives to create an environment for accomplished and emerging scholars alike to share their concerns and interests.

-The Royce Fellowship for Sport and Society was established in 2007 through the generosity of Charles Royce, a 1961 graduate of Brown University.
-The Fellowship recognizes Brown University undergraduates who have a record of excellence in academics and sport.
+The Royce Fellowship for Sport and Society recognizes Brown University undergraduates who have a record of excellence in academics and sport.
 The program supports innovative research or applied projects that explore the intersection of sport and human rights within a particular context, health, education, conflict resolution, public policy, disability rights, race, gender or ethnicity.
 The Fellowship supports reflection and inquiry by inspiring fellows to connect their scholarly work with that of their peers and designated faculty, staff and community leaders.
 The Sport and Society Fellows meet regularly with the larger Royce community this allowing students to discuss sport as an emerging area of study or research within a specific disciplinary context.